 An ode to the old nine-to-five

 I grew up as part of the core Millennial cohort.
 That means, being born in the early 90s and coming of age in the early aughts (I had to look this up to make sure I’m using it correctly — ‘aught’ means the digit 0, so ‘the aughts’ refer to the years 2000, 2001, and so on until 2010).
 I’m not an elder-Millennial, or a younger Zillennial; I’m a capital M Millennial.
-I turned 10 at the turn of the millennium and while I would have been too young to clock any substantial shift in society, but upon reflection and in simple terms, it must have been a big one.
-Because the ideas that took hold in my teenage years, especially about work, career, or ambition, became so deeply ingrained in not just my world view, but my sense of self.
-We heard it subliminally, in the way our parents just got on with the things they had to do, however unpleasant, to make a living.
-But we also heard it explicitly:
+I turned 10 at the turn of the millennium and while I would have been too young to detect a shift in society, but upon reflection: it must have been a big one.
+Because the ideas about work, career, and ambition that took hold in my teenage years became so defining for my generation (re: #millenialmanager on tiktok).
+My aspiration for a big career adorned in a power suit became deeply ingrained in my identity in a way that I don’t think my parents could relate.

 Work hard, play hard.